hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04b-StructureData.md

 + `this` keyword
   + accessing an object property or calling another method from an object method
   + meaning "from this object"
-  + followed by '.' operator every time to access current value of an object property or call
+  + followed by '.' operator every time to access current value of an object property or call method within
   + bound to calling object when the function called, not when the function created
   + confusion: in cases of event listeners, the callbacks called by the browser
   + best practice: not to have event listeners in an object